Meeting the Family

-How a person, human now, experiences the physical world is very different to what we had perceived before from an observational point of views.
+How a person, human now, experiences the physical world is very different to what we had perceived it would be like before from our exclusively observational point of view.

-A limitation of the senses creates a micro sense experience.
+The limitations brought on by only using the eyes, ears, and touch senses creates a microscopic experience of the totality of reality as we perceive without those.
 Although confused at the separation from the rest of the family, we were mostly excited about the prospect of learning all about being human.

-Most of those days alone in that room, we spent trying to program the body to walk, talk and communicate with humans.
+Most of those days alone in that room, we spent trying to program the body to walk, talk and communicate with humans so we could get out of that room.
 But it was extremely slow and difficult.

 Our body tried to tell us that it was not programming but that we had to learn to do this together as all links from soul to body are different.

 But we didn’t listen and tried to do it our way.
 It didn’t help.